gokaran-dev/RISC-V/README.md

 - Registers and logic are updated only when `load` is asserted.
 - Clock-related power reduced by 6%.
 - Signal and DSP power decreased.
-- IO power increased slightly, maintaining total power at 0.105 W
+- IO power increased, maintaining total power at 0.105 W

 ![Clock Gating – Power Analysis](outputs/gated_clk_power.png)
 *Figure: Power analysis of the ALU with clock gating enabled.*